Tracing the past, shaping the future

 But what does it really mean to work with Indigenous Knowledges?
 What do people mean by cultural land management?
 How can—and should—Indigenous custodianship integrate with European concepts of land ownership, planning and management systems?

-This exhibit explores these questions by examining how the physical environment has changed from pre-colonial times to the present day.
+This exhibit explores these questions by exploring how the physical environment has changed from pre-colonial times to the present day.
 We do this through the lens of plant communities, contrasting the environmental conditions shaped by the Country-centred worldview of the Bundjalung people with those shaped by the dominant Eurocentric, human-centred perspective of today.

 5 Nov 24 — 6 Feb 25